Before the academic year begins, there are some important things to do in preparation. We've provided a checklist of some of the key tasks below.

 Make sure you've read our Student Terms and Conditions before you join us.

 The Student Hub is your central access point to all the resources, services, support and opportunities available to you during your studies – as well as the place to look for the latest news, events and alerts.

 Apply for accommodation

-If you'd like to apply for a place in one of our halls of residence, apply as early as possible to avoid disappointment – places fill up quickly.
+If you'd like to apply for halls of residence, apply as early as possible to avoid disappointment – places fill up fast.

 Begin the enrolment process

 As a new student, your enrolment process will involve two steps, detailed on our Enrolment and orientation pages.

 Set up your University password and email account

 Setting up your password and email is easy – find out how on our Setting up your password and email page.